ramintheredmn/www/application/readme.md

-database file is just for connecting to the database which is possible in the server, for local development edit the database.py with the cloude or any other mysql databse
+database file is just for connecting to the database which is possible in the server, for local development create and edit the database.py with the cloude or any other mysql databse

 #